Adani Ports & SEZ: Myanmar activities

 On 30 March 2021, the group of activists Justice for Myanmar released a press statement regarding the international activities of Adani Ports & SEZ.
 They accused Adani of building a container port in Yangon, Myanmar on land leased from the Myanmar Economic Corporation (MEC), a military-run business conglomerate, which was directly contributing financially to the Myanmar Junta after the 2021 coup.
 The Australian Broadcasting Corporation corroborated the reporting of Justice for Myanmar including video evidence.
 MEC and its subsidiaries are sanctioned by US, UK and EU.
 On 7 March 2022, the Government Pension Fund of Norway placed the company under observation due to "unacceptable risk that the company contributes to or is responsible for serious violations of individuals’ rights in situations of war or conflict".
 In October 2021, APSEZ announced that they would be "exiting the company's investment in Myanmar" after a risk management committee's review.

 CWC land grabbing

 The Supreme Court of India overturned an order given by the Gujarat High Court that allowed Adani Ports SEZ to reportedly take over 34 acres of land owned by Central Warehousing Corporation adjacent to the latter's Mundra Port.
 The highest court in India issued a rebuke to Gujarat High Court for "adopting dual standards" when making its decision in favour of a business group.

 Allegations of stock manipulation

 In January 2023, Hindenburg Research published the findings of a two-year investigation claiming that Adani had engaged in market manipulation and accounting malpractices.
 Hindenburg also disclosed that it was holding short positions on Adani Group companies.
 Bonds and shares of companies associated with Adani experienced a decline in value after the accusations.
 Adani denied the fraud allegations as 'unfounded and ill intentioned'.

+Auditor's concerns

+In May 2023, the company's auditor, Deloitte, issued a qualified opinion on the company's financial reports, as it could not verify whether certain transactions were with unrelated or related parties.
+In August 2023, Deloitte resigned as the company's auditor citing its inability to scrutinize the company's transactions with other group companies of which it was not a statutory auditor.